Bake to the roots

 Description

-Delicious Hi-Hat cupcakes with an eggnog pudding filling.
-Perfect little fellas for Easter.
+Delicious Hi-Hat cupcakes with a creamy eggnog custard filling.
+Perfect little fellas for Easter (or any other day of the year) – we love them!

 Ingredients